J.P. Crawford Player Props: Mariners vs. Rockies

 Rockies Pitching Rankings

-- The Rockies pitching staff is 26th in the league with a collective 7.9 strikeouts per nine innings.
+- The Rockies pitching staff ranks 26th in the league with a collective eight strikeouts per nine innings.

-- The Rockies' 5.26 team ERA ranks 24th across all league pitching staffs.
+- The Rockies have the 26th-ranked team ERA among all league pitching staffs (5.28).

-- Rockies pitchers combine to give up 18 total home runs at a clip of 1.4 per game (to rank 20th in baseball).
+- Rockies pitchers combine to give up 19 total home runs at a clip of 1.4 per game (to rank 19th in the league).

-- Gomber (0-2) gets the start for the Rockies, his third of the season.
+- Feltner (0-1) gets the start for the Rockies, his third of the season.

-- In his most recent appearance on Sunday, the left-hander threw 4 2/3 innings against the Washington Nationals, giving up five earned runs while surrendering seven hits.
+- The righty last appeared on Sunday against the Washington Nationals, when he tossed five innings, allowing three earned runs while giving up six hits.

 © 2023 Data Skrive.
 All rights reserved.